daniel-schulz/eth-technical-test/README.md

    docker compose up --build --detach
    ```

+After running the command above, access the web UI in your browser via http://localhost:3000/CardSelection.

 ### Deinstallation

 Stop and remove the containers from your docker environment (without clearing the database):